Joohansson/nanolinks/README.md

 </table>
 <div class="stext">
   <p>*Depends on wallet and node hardware.
 Transaction Proof of Work can be pre-calculated making the transactions instant.</p>
   <p>**Limited by node hardware.
 7000 tps from early lab test.
-No test on mainnet has been made yet but at least 70 is verified.</p>
+No real test on mainnet has been made yet but 15000 peak tps and 100 sustained tps has been measured by the community.</p>
   <p>***Typically around 0.1-1 USD/transaction but was $37 while network was saturated.
 No upper limit and controlled by demand.</p>
   <p>****Depends on the fee.
 A high fee typically results in transactions to be cleared in 10min but with lower fee take 1h or more.</p>
 </div>